12 Facts About Lock, Stock and Two Smoking Barrels

 10. It got a new ending after test screenings.

 The movie originally left things open-ended, with the four main characters walking off with the money and Big Chris (Vinnie Jones) and his son about to follow them to get it back.
 Test audiences didn’t care for it.
 Scrambling, Ritchie came up with the new, more elaborate finale (written “on the back of a [cigarette] packet,” according to star Nick Moran, who played Eddy), and the cast was reassembled to film it some months after the initial shoot had ended.
 One problem: Jason Flemyng, who plays Tom, had grown his hair out for another project and couldn’t cut it, which is why Tom wears a stocking cap in the last several minutes of the movie.

-She played Eddy’s girlfriend but was cut from the film entirely after test screenings.
+Claudia Schiffer played Eddy’s girlfriend, but was cut from the film entirely after test screenings.
 (The movie doesn’t have much use for female characters in general.)
 Happy ending, though: it was here that she met producer Matthew Vaughn, whom she later married.

 Lock, Stock... (as it was called) ran for seven episodes in the U.K. in the summer of 2000, centering on the occasionally criminal adventures of four friends who run a London pub called The Lock.
 None of the movie’s cast members were involved, and all of the characters except Bacon were renamed (or maybe it’s a different Bacon, who knows?).
 Guy Ritchie co-wrote the pilot but otherwise was not heavily involved.